Core business curriculum:

-- Elective courses (3 hours): Students must complete at least three hours of business electives that may include ACCT 4397, ACCT 4697, or any other upper division non-core course offered or cross-listed by any department in the School of Business.
+- Elective courses (6 hours): Students must complete at least six hours of business electives that may include three hours of internship credit or any other upper division non-core course offered or cross-listed by any department in the Neidorff School of Business.
 Whenever possible, students are encouraged to select courses that offer significant experiential components.
 Please note that while students can earn up to six hours of internship credit to count towards the total 120 hours needed to graduate, only three of these internship hours will count towards the elective credit hours required for degree purposes.

-- Although not a requirement for the major, the norm is that students also complete a paid internship (ACCT 4697) during their senior year.
+- Although not a requirement for the major, the norm is that students complete a paid internship (ACCT-4397) during their senior year.
 Because the sequencing of courses is critical for students to be able to do so and to otherwise complete the academic requirements for the B.S. degree in four years, the following guidance is provided:

 - Year 1 & 2: Students should enroll in ACCT-1301, ACCT-1302.
 Students are strongly encouraged to wait until at least the spring semester of Year 1 to enroll in ACCT-1301.
 Students who intend to study abroad as a part of their major requirements should plan on completing study abroad prior to their junior year or during a summer.